devHudi/gatsby-starter-hoodie/contents/posts/other-tips/index.md

 ## Do you have another question?

-Please comment on this article or [open an issue](https://github.com/devHudi/Hoodie/issues) in the Hoodie repository.
-Your participation advances Hoodie.
+Please comment on this article or [open an issue](https://github.com/devHudi/gatsby-starter-hoodie/issues) in the gatsby-starter-hoodie repository.
+Your participation advances gatsby-starter-hoodie.
 Thank you 😎.